Guitar Pick Thickness: A Thorough Guide To Select The Best

 One of the main queries that beginners always ask us is this: why use a pick?
 After all, a lot of professional musicians can be seen playing their guitars with no help from picks.
 And honestly, there’s nothing wrong with that.

-But, we still recommend using a pick – especially if you’re a beginner.
+But, I still recommend using a pick – especially if you’re a beginner.
 If you’re not convinced, here are some of the reasons why you need to use a pick:

 Guitar Pick Dimensions And Measurements